 Is it possible to build credit with a debit card?
 Traditionally, the answer was ‘no’—debit cards allowed you to withdraw cash or make purchases, but they didn’t impact your credit score.
 This is changing.
 Innovative providers like Extra, Sesame Cash, and Sequin now offer debit cards that can help you build credit.

-How is this possible?
-Let’s take a closer look at why you couldn’t build credit with a debit card before, and why you can now.
+Let’s take a closer look at why you couldn’t build credit with a debit card before and why you can now.

 Best Credit-Building Debit Cards

-Here is everything you need to know to consider the top credit-building debit cards:
+Here’s what you need to know to evaluate the top credit-building debit cards:

 1. Extra Debit Card